tinacms/tina.io/content/guides/tina-cloud/getting-started/defining-content.md

 ### Fields

-Fields instruct the Content API of the type expected for example text as well as the queryable name and the name to display to your content team.
+Fields instruct the Content API of the type expected for example, `text`, as well as the queryable name and the name to display to your content team.

 ### References